 Here you can search for existing users, and add a new user.
 When you search for existing users you can edit their properties (if you have the Manager role)

-Many large organisations use a form of centralised user management, such as Active Directory or LDAP.
+Many large organizations use a form of centralized user management, such as Active Directory or LDAP.
 In that case, it may not be possible to define users and/or groups here.

 This gives an overview of the current groups, and allows you to define new ones.
 Also sets the security mapping: here you map Groups to Roles.

 As also seen in the guide on Sharing and collaborating it’s useful to connect Roles (who have permissions) to Groups rather than to individual users.
 This will make site maintenance easier.